yank2023/demo-repo/README.md

-# demo-repo
+#QA-Fundamentals

-This is my first demo repository from Software Technologies May 2023 Course at SoftUni!
+This is my first QA-Fundamentals README.md file!